vvzhukov/vvzhukov.github.io/_posts/2024-05-15-Optimal_Variance.md

     return math.sqrt(variance)
 ```
-But here we need to loop over the data twice and the algorithm complexity will be O(n²).
+But here we need to loop over the data twice and for the large data samples we might want to limit it to a single loop.
-Is there a way to solve it in O(n)?

 ## 3. Solution
 First lets rewrite the formula: